Brabners office

 Continue reading

 Moving to perks, there are certainly no complaints from the Brabners’ bunch.
 In line with its community and charity orientated approach, the firm offers two volunteering days a year to be used towards any charitable cause; a move that juniors say works in supporting their mental health and wellbeing.
-This is in addition to a designated wellbeing day, lunchtime yoga/Pilates sessions, sports teams, running clubs, fitness events, employee conferences (which we are assured revolve around celebrating work rather than doing it), numerous discount schemes, hybrid working as well as the more typical private health care provisions.
+This is in addition to lunchtime yoga/Pilates sessions, sports teams, running clubs, numerous discount schemes as well as the more typical private health care provisions.
+A “great social life within departments and office-wide” adds to the friendly feel of this happy ship as the Brabners monthly calendar is reportedly sprinkled with dinners, balls, sports tournaments, employee conferences (which we are assured revolve around celebrating work rather than doing it), as well as informal drinks gatherings.
+These events are “always good fun” one insider told us, and have “made it very easy to make friends and socialise with colleagues.”

-For those who can drag themselves away from the offices, the working from home provisions aren’t bad either.
-Juniors report that all technical needs are met.
-The firm also provides chairs, desks, and everything else required for a comfortable and productive hybrid life.
-One rookie notes: “Very flexible working pattern — the firm is very relaxed with taking time off for appointments, finishing and starting early, etc.” The tech provisions were, however, scored lower by trainees, with reports of fussy laptops “despite great screens and an amazing office” and an “infuriating” iManage system.
+For those who can drag themselves away from the offices, working from home provisions aren’t bad either.
+The firm provides chairs, desks, and everything else required for a comfortable and productive hybrid life.
+In terms of legal tech, one junior lawyer feels Brabners is “streets ahead” of other firms they have worked for, telling us, “the integrated use of AI platforms such as co-pilot and co-counsel make a huge difference to fee earners’ lives on a daily basis.”
+Some of the more basic tech provisions were scored lower by trainees, however, with reports of fussy laptops and an “infuriating” iManage system.

-Another point of note for a prospective Brabners’ trainee is the firm’s B-Corp status — one of only a few firms to achieve this prestigious accreditation.
-The award is granted to companies who demonstrate a high level of environmental and social performance, and who agree to have transparent accountability to all stakeholders, reviewed triennially.
-This is buttressed by the firm’s charitable and social endeavours; its popular podcast on common legal issues, as well as online training and informational videos.
-Also commendable is the Maurice Watkins bursary, aimed at supporting disadvantaged individuals in pursuing legal careers, and The Brabners Foundation, which, to date, supports 66 charities and has donated over £180k to local and national projects.
+Brabners has continued to maintain its B-Corp status — one of very few law firms to have done so.
+B-Corp status is awarded to companies which demonstrate a high-level or environmental and social responsibility.
+The firm’s charitable and social endeavours and its ambitious sustainability goals have secured it this certification.
+Notable Brabners do-gooding includes the Maurice Watkins bursary, which supports disadvantaged individuals pursuing legal careers, and the Brabners foundation, which has supported nearly 70 charities and donated over £180k to local and national causes.
 The firm also recently launched its ‘True North’ network as part of its commitment to encourage purpose-driven growth in the region and boost prosperity.

 Deadlines